AyeshaUlde/Tensor-Transformation/README.md

 # Tensor-Transformation

-This is a MATLAB/Octave code for transformation of a second rank tensor.
+TensorTransformation.ipynb - Python code for transformation of a second rank tensor tensortransform.m - MATLAB/Octave code for transformation of a second rank tensor